ebagdasa/multimodal_injection/README.md

 image_instruction.save_image(full_X, unnorm, 'perturb_full_X')
 ```

-### You can also train the image with injection by doing partial perturbation
+### Train the image with instruction injection by doing partial perturbation

 ```bash
 # Define how many rows you want to perturb by changing the parameter 'rows'